Sbsharma0897/StudentManagementApp_PlatformCommons/README.md

     * Admins can access various details of all the students and also can change their courses.
     * Admin can log out from the application.
 * Student Controls:
-    * Student can not signup himself to the application, only an admin can add a student to the database.
+    * Only an admin can add a student to the database.
     * A student can login using his unique student_Code and Date of Birth.
     * Once a student has logged in, he can update his personal information such as fathers name,mothers name,phone number, email and addresses.
     * A student can leave a course of his/her choice assgined to him/her by the admin.